dtekcth/data101/src/beginner/editor/navigation.md

 represents.
 Naturally because of this we have ways of working with lines.

 - You can move lines up and down by using !kbd[Alt+Up] and !kbd[Alt+Down].
-- You can cut entire lines by using !kbd[!ctrl+X].
+- You can cut entire lines by using !kbd[!ctrl+x].

-You can also navigate to a line by opening the command palette (!kbd[!ctrl+P]) and prefixing the line number with a `:`.
+You can also navigate to a line by opening the command palette (!kbd[!ctrl+p]) and prefixing the line number with a `:`.
 For example `:52` will move you to line 52.
-An even faster way of doing this is to press !kbd[!ctrl+G] which automatically prefixes your search with a `:`.
+An even faster way of doing this is to press !kbd[!ctrl+g] which automatically prefixes your search with a `:`.

 ## Find & Replace

 Sometimes you want to find a certain string in a file.
 For example, say that you have a function named "startProgram" that you want to find.
-By pressing !kbd[!ctrl+F] you will open the find menu where you can search for any text in the file.
-If you instead want to search your whole project then that would be !kbd[!ctrl+Shift+F].
+By pressing !kbd[!ctrl+f] you will open the find menu where you can search for any text in the file.
+If you instead want to search your whole project then that would be !kbd[!ctrl+Shift+f].

 > This command also works in your browser and can be used to find text on websites.